-UAV-Based Echo Sounding System for Dredging Operations
+Drone-mounted Echo Sounder System for Dredging Monitoring

-Workflow overview
+Workflow overview for drone-based dredging surveys

 Typical dredging surveys

-Project Condition and Pre dredge surveys
+Project Condition and Pre-dredge Surveys

 Post-dredge surveys are conducted usually 2 days after dredging to verify that the result has met the contract requirements and to determine if any additional work is needed.